 We didn’t either until we arrived.

-The Big Five are the lion, leopard, elephant, water buffalo, and rhino (both white and black).
+The Big Five are the lion, leopard, elephant, cape buffalo, and rhino (both white and black).

-Fun fact: these animals are not known as the Big Five because of their beauty, elusiveness, or anything having to do with how they interact in the wild–they were named the Big Five because hunters considered them the five most dangerous animals to hunt on foot.
+These animals are not known as the Big Five because of their beauty, elusiveness, or anything having to do with their status in the wild.
+They were named the Big Five for one simple reason: because hunters once considered them the five most dangerous animals to hunt on foot.

 The nickname has stuck, but these guys are far from the only impressive animals to see in Kruger National Park.